ai-coach-eiji/annotation_app_dlc/README.md

 # License

-- This application is under [Apache License 2.0](https://github.com/ai-coach-eiji/annotation_app_dlc/blob/main/LICENSE).
+- This project is licensed under the MIT License - see the [LICENSE]() file for details.